josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🔊_Turn_The_Public_Up/🪳🕶️_Mera_Naam_Cockroach_Hai/🌒_The_Public_Comes_Outside/🌐_india_is_not_a_local_network.md

 It points to a real feature of global infrastructure.

-Technical and service work is often distributed across borders.
+Technical and service work is distributed across borders.

 Workers in: